lu7did/PixiePi/README.md

      - Glueware simple electronics to switch transmitter, connect keyer and others.

   This setup can be used with flrig as the front-end and CAT controller, it should work with any other software supporting a Yaesu FT-817 model CAT command set.

-See:
+# Other packages

   * DDSPi
+    DDS function controllable thru CAT

   * OT817
+    Transceiver USB controllable thru CAT

+  * PiWSPR
+    WSPR beacon using a QRPp transceiver

+  * iambic-keyer
+    An iambic-keyer for code practice

   * Optional
      - Rotary encoder
      - LCD 16x2 display
      - USB soundcard (optional)

 #  Work in progress, this code set is not yet functional